lindattt/ainfo-project/source/orgmode.rst

 *	**LaTeX**;
 *	**Markdown**.

 Among these, Org only loads libraries for HTML and LaTeX by default.
 Additional libraries can be loaded in either of two ways: by configuring the org-export-backends variable, or by requiring libraries in the Emacs `init file <https://www.gnu.org/software/emacs/manual/html_node/emacs/Find-Init.html>`__.
-For example, to load the Markdown back-end, add this to your Emacs config file and restart Emacs:
+For example, to load the Markdown library, add this to your Emacs config file and restart Emacs:

 .. code:: lisp